BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **LAYOUT**

 This battle takes place within Dale, City of Men.
 To represent this, you will want a board covered in buildings, roads, pathways and, of course, plenty of towers to fire at the Dragon from.
-The centre of the playing area should have the highest tower on the board (this needs to be accessible), and the Windlance should be placed on top of this â€” Dale's only hope at stopping the dreaded Smaug!
+The centre of the playing area should have the highest tower on the board (this needs to be accessible), and the Windlance should be placed on top of this — Dale's only hope at stopping the dreaded Smaug!

 **STARTING POSITIONS**